European Nuclear Installation Safety Standards

 ENISS is the European Nuclear Installations Safety Standards Initiative.
 Established in 2005, it represents nuclear installation licence holders from 16 European countries with nuclear power units, fuel reprocessing plants or large waste storage facilities.
 ENISS provides the nuclear industry with a platform to exchange information on national and European regulatory activities, to express its views and provide expert input on all aspects related to international safety standards.
 ENISS is the common channel through which European nuclear licence holders interact with WENRA (nuclear regulators), the European Institutions and the International Atomic Energy Agency (IAEA).

-Although ENISS is hosted by FORATOM, it enjoys full autonomy as regards its strategy, priorities and decisions, which are discussed, reviewed and approved by its own governance bodies.
+Although ENISS is hosted by “nucleareurope”, it enjoys full autonomy as regards its strategy, priorities and decisions, which are discussed, reviewed and approved by its own governance bodies.

-To support an exchange of information on the interaction of licensees with their national regulators, in order to achieve a harmonized implementation of new regulations.
+- Exchange of information on the interaction of licensees with their national regulators, with the aim of achieving a harmonised implementation of regulations.